cortex-lab/Rigbox/README.md

 ### Installation via git

 0. It is highly recommended to install Rigbox via git.
-If not already downloaded and installed, install [git](https://git-scm.com/download/win) (and the included minGW software environment and Git Bash MinTTY terminal emulator).
+If not already downloaded and installed, install [git](https://git-scm.com/download/win) (accepting all installer defaults will suffice).
 After installing, launch the Git Bash terminal.
 1. To install Rigbox, run the following commands in the Git Bash terminal to clone the repository from GitHub to your local machine.  (* *Note*: It is *not* recommended to clone directly into the MATLAB folder)
 ```
 git clone --recurse-submodules https://github.com/cortex-lab/Rigbox